omkarcloud/botasaurus/README.md

 By simply configuring these three decorators (`@browser`, `@request`, and `@task`) with arguments, you can easily create `real-time scrapers` and `large-scale datasets`, thus saving you countless hours that would otherwise be spent writing and debugging code from scratch.

-2. Botasaurus offers a Python-based UI Scraper that allows non-technical users to run scrapers online by simply visiting a website link.
-(As described in previous FAQ)
+2. Botasaurus offers a Python-based UI scraper that allows non-technical users to run scrapers online by simply visiting a website link.
+(As described in the previous FAQ)

 3. Botasaurus makes it easy to create desktop applications for Mac, Windows, and Linux, using JavaScript.
-More details can be found in the [Botasaurus Desktop Documentation here](https://github.com/omkarcloud/botasaurus/blob/master/botasaurus-desktop.md).
+More details can be found in the [Botasaurus Desktop Documentation here](https://github.com/omkarcloud/botasaurus/blob/master/botasaurus-desktop-tutorial.md).

 <!-- MAKE THIS -->